 Bridging the Capability Gap:

 - Map the Route: Align job roles and career paths with the capabilities your new model requires.
-Clarity inspires momentum.
+Clarity inspires momentum and reduces resistance to change.

-- Equip with Purpose: Offer targeted learning from digital fluency and data literacy to strategic thinking.
-Think less ‘tick-box training’, more ‘development with intent’.
+- Equip with Purpose: Offer targeted learning – from digital fluency and data literacy to strategic thinking.
+Think less ‘tick-box training’, more ‘development with genuine intent’.

 Culture as the Conductor of Change